Virtues & Vocations hosts 2024 conference on higher education and human flourishing

 “I know universities can play a role in changing the souls of students, because it happened to me,” Brooks said.
 As the author of books such as The Road to Character, he has long been an advocate for personal formation.
 But his talk, and indeed the rest of the conference, placed issues of formation within a larger social context and underlined how forming individual character is a fundamental component of a flourishing society.
 “Part of the reason people are so interested in virtue and character and moral formation is that we just live in a brutalizing time.”

-Suzanne Shanahan, Leo and Arlene Hawk Executive Director of the Center for Social Concerns, agrees that the work of cultivating moral purpose and character in students is inseparable from the work of promoting justice and the common good.
+Suzanne Shanahan, Leo and Arlene Hawk Executive Director of the Institute for Social Concerns, agrees that the work of cultivating moral purpose and character in students is inseparable from the work of promoting justice and the common good.

-“At the Center for Social Concerns we know that a just society depends on people who are committed to justice working in all the many professions that make a society — engineers, lawyers, doctors, teachers,” she said.
+“At the Institute for Social Concerns we know that a just society depends on people who are committed to justice working in all the many professions that make a society — engineers, lawyers, doctors, teachers,” she said.
 “We move toward justice in the actual work we do and lives we live in the world.
 Formation matters and systems matter.
 You can’t change systems without good people who have a vision for pursuing the good.
 Our research and work at the Center put this into practice in our classes, programs, and community partnerships.
 We were thrilled to be able to share this work with leaders from large and small, public and private institutions, and to learn from the good work they are doing.”

 The keynotes, plenary panels, and breakout sessions at the conference emphasized these two key components of pursuing the common good: cross-professional discussion about how these commitments play out within one’s work, and a larger discussion about the responsibilities of higher education within a flourishing democracy.